 2. 1969 (100-62; NL East Champs; World Champs)

 If the New York Mets franchise could sign its name, the autograph would have to include 1969 written somewhere on that scrap of paper.
 That’s how much the signature season figures into the identity of the Mets, all for the good.
-Nineteen Sixty-Nine not only meant everything while it was going on, it reset perceptions ever more.
+Nineteen Sixty-Nine not only meant everything while it was going on, it reset perceptions forever more.
 The Mets who had never won anything had won it all.
 The Mets had shattered precedent, shredded expectation and gave heart to perpetual underdogs everywhere.
 They also stormed from far behind to win a division title, swept their playoff opponents and overturned the apple cart of a prohibitive World Series favorite.
 String the names together — Seaver, Koosman, Gentry, McAndrew, Ryan, Cardwell, Taylor, McGraw, Koonce, DiLauro, Grote, Dyer, Martin, Clendenon, Kranepool, Boswell, Weis, Harrelson, Pfeil, Charles, Garrett, Jones, Agee, Shamsky, Swoboda, Gaspar — and stick Gil Hodges at the front of line, and you see again that nothing is impossible.

 1. 1986 (108-54; NL East Champs; World Champs)

 Fifty-six years of Mets and fifty-five years of me in the books, and I can say confidently you get one 1986 in a lifetime.
 You get one baseball season when EVERYTHING goes your way.
 You lead and you keep leading and you’re so far ahead that you forget who you’re leading.
 Every day is thick with ticker-tape and every night is drenched in champagne.
 And that’s before you actually clinch anything.
 The pitchers pitch, the hitters hit, the fielders field.
 All of them do it better as a unit than anybody in sight.
 You can’t believe you’ll ever lose another meaningful game, certainly not in October.
-October attempts to bring you down to earth, and boy does it make its case for being an entirely different month from the six that preceded it, but no. This the year when EVERYTHING went our way.
+October attempts to bring you down to earth, and boy does it make its case for being an entirely different month from the six that preceded it, but no. This is the year when EVERYTHING went our way.
 Once in a lifetime.
 A sequel would be sweet, particularly for those who weren’t on hand for the original when it was in first-run, but I can’t imagine any Mets year being any better.

 I’m willing to be convinced otherwise, however.
 May your, my and our next year be the best yet.